SakarDev/ProbabilityAndStatisticsCalculator/README.md

 - The user inputs numbers using the GUI's number buttons (0 to 9 and decimal point).
 These numbers are concatenated to form the vector components.
 The 'Next' button adds the entered number to the vector.
 The next_Callback function handles this, appending the input to a global variable Vector and clearing the input field for the next entry.
 - Different statistics of the vector can then be computed using the relevant buttons.
 For example, the mean_Callback function calculates the mean of the vector and displays it, stdDeviation_Callback calculates the standard deviation, variance_Callback calculates the variance, etc. All these functions use built-in MATLAB functions like mean, std, var, etc., to compute the statistics.
 - The clear_Callback function clears the input, the output, and the vector, effectively resetting the calculator for a new calculation.
 When the GUI is closed, the figure1_CloseRequestFcn function is called, which also clears the global variable Vector.

-This calculator has been designed specifically for educational purposes.